|Akka in Action

 9. Message channels - AVAILABLE

-10. Using states with actors
+10. Using State in actors - AVAILABLE

 12. Putting it all together